 Each year, Kenyon recognizes certain individuals for their outstanding commitment to the College.
 An Alumni Awards Luncheon is held during Reunion Weekend where alumni, parents and friends of the College are honored for their volunteer services.

-On Friday, May 22, President Sean Decatur and President of Alumni Council Kamille Harless '99 awarded the 2020 Gregg Cup to Eugene Peterson ’70 and the 2020 Humanitarian Service Award to Marco Saavedra ’11 during a virtual alumni town hall and recognized 16 other alumni for their outstanding commitment to the College.
+On Thursday, May 27, President Sean Decatur and President of Alumni Council Kamille Harless ’99 awarded the 2021 Gregg Cup to Richard Alper ’71 and the 2021 Humanitarian Service Award to Dr. Brigitte Kerpsack Olsen ’91 during a virtual reunion alumni town hall.
+In addition, they recognized the full list of 2021 alumni award recipients.

 Presented to those alumni who, in the opinion of the Alumni Council, have made a significant contribution to Kenyon in past years as volunteers for admissions, fundraising, career development, and regional association steering committees.